golangspell/golangspell-core/templates/initspell/README.md

 # {{.NewSpellName}}
-Core Plugin with the main Golang Spell commands
+{{.NewSpellName}} Spell with additional Golang Spell commands for TODO: Add here the description of your new Spell

 ## Golang Spell
 The Core project contains the core commands (and the respective templates) of the platform [Golang Spell](https://github.com/golangspell/golangspell).